Josh-Wickens/fr-drf-api/README.md

 ***STEPS TO BE TAKEN***

-1. Using Code Institutes full template, create a new repository, and open it in Gitpod.
+1. Using Code Institute's full template, create a new repository, and open it in Gitpod.

 2. Install Django using the following command in the terminal:
     ```
     pip3 install 'django<4'
     ```

-3. start the project using the following command in the terminal:
+3. Start the project using the following command in the terminal:
     ```
     django-admin startproject drf_api .
     ```